DetachHead/basedpyright/docs/configuration.md

 - <a name="reportImplicitAbstractClass"></a> **reportImplicitAbstractClass** [boolean or string, optional]: Diagnostics for classes that extend abstract classes without also explicitly declaring themselves as abstract or implementing all of the required abstract methods.

+- <a name="reportUnannotatedClassAttribute"></a> **reportUnannotatedClassAttribute** [boolean or string, optional]: Generate or suppress diagnostics for class attribute declarations that do not have a type annotation.
+These are unsafe because for performance reasons, subtypes are not validated to ensure that they are compatible with the supertype.

 ## Discouraged options

 there are rules in pyright that are discouraged in basedpyright because we provide a better alternative. these options are still available for backwards compatibility, but you shouldn't use them.